erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 ERF can be initialzed in different ways.
 These are listed below:

-- Customized initialization:
+- Custom initialization:
     Several problems under **Exec** are initialized in a custom manner.
 The state and velocity components are specific to the problem.
-These problems are meant for demonstration.
+These problems are meant for demonstration and do not include any terrain or map scale factors.
 - Initialization using a NetCDF file:
     Problems in ERF can be initialized using a NetCDF file containing the mesoscale data.
 The state and velocity components of the ERF domain are ingested from the mesocale data.
 This is a more realistic problem with real atmospheric data used for initialization.
 The typical filename used for initialization is ``wrfinput_d01``, which is the outcome of running ``ideal.exe`` or ``real.exe`` of the WPS/WRF system.
+These problems are run with both terrain and map scale factors.
 - Initialization using an ``input_sounding`` file:
     Problems in ERF can be initialized using an ``input_sounding`` file containing the vertical profile.
 This file has the same format as used by ``ideal.exe`` executable in WRF.
 Using this option for initialization, running ``ideal.exe`` and reading from the resulting ``wrfinput_d01`` file are not needed.
-This option is used for initializing ERF domain to a horizontally homogeneous mesoscale state.
+This option is used for initializing ERF domain to a horizontally homogeneous mesoscale state and does not include terrain or map scale factors.

 List of Parameters
 ------------------